olincollege/song-lyric-analysis/README.md

 ## COMPUTATIONAL ESSAY AND VISUALS

-The visuals that represent the trends we found in the data are all in the computational essay essay.ipynb.
+The visuals that represent the trends we found in the data are all in the computational essay lyric_analysis.ipynb.
 The essay uses two additional packages: matplotlib.pyplot and the function profanity from better_profanity.
 The matplotlib allowed us to visualize our code and the better_profanity package helped keep the song titles clean when we displayed them.

 ### List of all packages used in this project: